SheldoReb/agentWorkspace/ag2_example/README.md

   }
   ```

-  Specifications exported by other MCP tooling—such as the inspector's WebSocket client config—can
+  Specifications exported by other MCP tooling—such as the inspector's WebSocket client config—need
-  be provided verbatim as long as they decode to a JSON object.
-The loader automatically adapts the
+  to be converted to a stdio command before they can be consumed by this example.
+The demo focuses on
-  payload to the installed AG2/AutoGen MCP API.
+  local transports and avoids the `MCPToolkit` dependency entirely.